nicktodd/ml-deployment-workshop/02_custom_image_pipeline copy.md

 4. Locate the Role name variable in line 10 and replace it with your AmazonSagemaker execution role (there is probably one already in your account).

-5. On line 15, update the prefix variable to also include your initials at the end. eg:
+5. On line 17, update the prefix variable to also include your initials just before the date stamp. eg:

 ```
-prefix = 'custom-ml-image-nt'
+prefix = 'anomaly-ml-image-nt' + dateAsString
 ```

-6. On line 21, replace the image name with your chosen image name from your build step from earlier on.
+6. On line 24, replace the image name with your chosen image name from your build step from earlier on.

-Finally, review the rest of the file.
-It should look familiar as it is using the SageMaker API to create a model based on learning from a dummy CSV file.
+You will see that an Estimator is created in order for us to do the Machine Learning.
+As it happens, this particular algorithm doesn't really need to do any learning, so actually not much is happening here!
+However, SageMaker requires a Model to be created so we have to do something.
+If you are interested, you can review the anomaly-model/train Python script to see what is actually happening.

 You will also note that it creates a parameter file, similar to the previous example ready for deployment by Cloudformation.